-Beach House for Rent, due out this month (June, 2017) is the fourth in a series by Mary Alice Monroe, one of my favorite authors.
+Beach House for Rent, due out in June, 2017, is the fourth in a series by Mary Alice Monroe, one of my favorite authors.
 Monroe never fails to entertain her readers with descriptions of the low country so lifelike you can almost taste the salt air.
-Her characters capture your heart while they educate you about such things as beach erosion and coastal wildlife in the most enchanting way possible.
+Her characters capture your heart while they educate you almost without you even knowing it.

 Along with loggerhead turtles, Beach House for Rent explores the antics and habits of the many shore birds of the Atlantic coast as artist, Heather Wyatt, under commission from the U.S. Postal Service, rents the house for the summer while painting the birds for postage stamps.
 Heather is extremely shy, and though not quite agoraphobic, she seldom ventures outside her comfort zone.
 Then she meets Bo Stanton.
 Soon she is rescuing injured birds, as well as painting.